Video Quizzes in E-Learning

 How Does Interactive Video Work in Storyline?

-I like the single slide approach because everything is on one slide.
-This makes it super easy to copy and import into other projects.
-The downside is the questions can’t easily be tracked because I’m not using the built-in graded question slides.
+I like the single-slide approach because everything stays on one slide.
+It makes it really easy to copy and drop into other projects.
+Quick and clean.

 A Lot Has Changed Since Storyline 1.0

-I first shared this video quiz example in E-Learning Heroes shortly after Storyline launched.
-That was nine years ago!
+I first shared this video quiz example over in E-Learning Heroes not long after Storyline came out.
+Hard to believe that was nine years ago.

-Here’s a look at the elements I had designed for the original interaction.
+Here’s a look at some of the elements I originally designed for that first version of the interaction.

 Even my question and choice elements were created as a flattened .png image.
 Today, I could build everything using Storyline’s vector shapes, text, and Content Library icons.